Scholarships for Sophomores, Juniors & Seniors

 This scholarship is awarded to a full-time undergraduate student in the Manship School who is concentrating in journalism and has an interest in broadcasting.
 Financial need is also a consideration.
 This scholarship is awarded annually.

-This scholarship, established by the friends and family of Benjamin F. Leeper, is intended for a student majoring in mass communication who is interested in photography.
+This scholarship, established by the friends and family of Benjamin F. Leeper, is intended for a junior majoring in mass communication who is interested in photography.

 The Bill Lynch Memorial Scholarship is awarded annually to a full-time undergraduate student who is a senior in the Manship School of Mass Communication with a concentration in journalism.
 The recipient must demonstrate financial need and academic excellence.

 This scholarship was established by the friends and family of Bryan Putman, a 1943 graduate of the LSU School of Journalism.
-In order to be considered, a student must be classified as a sophomore, junior, senior, or graduate student majoring in mass communication.
+In order to be considered, a student must be classified as a sophomore, junior or senior majoring in mass communication.
 Undergraduates must have an earned grade point average of 3.0/4.0 and demonstrate financial need.
-Graduate students must have an earned LSU grade point average of 3.5/4.0.
 The recipient must be an enrolled full-time student unless financial need requires part-time enrollment.
 The amount of the award is limited to the amount of earnings on an endowment.
-No awards are available for the summer term.

 Friends and family of Barbara Cavit Rogers established this scholarship to support a junior or senior in the Manship School of Mass Communication concentrating in journalism.
 Recipients may retain this scholarship for more than one year, but not after the student receives his or her undergraduate degree, if funds are available and eligibility requirements are met.